 "Ahoy, look!
-Jonah is there!" the helmsman at helm shouted with his right hand pushed to the starboard side, which was on the other side of the prophet's jumping.
+Jonah is there!"
+It was the helmsman at helm shouting with his right hand pushed to the starboard side, which was opposite the side of the prophet's jumping.
 "He is alive!
 Let us go rescue him while he is afloat!"

 The men rushed to the starboard and discerned that Jonah was drifting in the distance, and he was holding to a wooden puppet that had spilled from a wooden box of the puppeteer.

-"(Aside) But if we rescue him, will not the storm come back again?" everyone.
+"(Aside) But if we rescue him, will not the storm come back?" everyone.

 "Lower the boat now!" the captain.